jsbien/glyph-miner/INSTALL.md

 content).

-Let nginx know that calls to the API will be handled by the python server by copying the `local\default` file to /etc/nginx/sites-enabled/default.
+Let nginx know that calls to the API will be handled by the python server by copying the `local/default` file to /etc/nginx/sites-enabled/default.

 Its content is given below: